denten-books/plain-text/main.md

 Where distant reading and macroanalysis are concerned with text aggregates, microanalysis, of the type suggested (but not carried out to its logical conclusion) by Latour and Woolgar, occupies the other side of the text-work equation.
+Note that contrary to what one may intuit, distant reading happens before close reading and not the other way around.
+In most cases, the reader must find the text before analysing it.
+Canons, copora, collections, libraries, and archives are all aggreates that mediate the process of discovery.
+Microanalysis too constitutes a study of mediation, on the level of physical minutia otherwise not available to the human eye.

-There's relatively little space between author, text, and, reader in the traditional model of literary transmission.
+There's relatively little physical space between author, text, and, reader in the traditional model of literary transmission.
 Were I to write these words in front of you, on paper, I would simply pass the page into your hands.
 In receiving this text, you could be fairly certain that no third party meddled in the process of passing the note.
 When communicating in this way, it makes quite a bit of sense to talk about notions like "authorial intent" and "fidelity of the original," because the author and his work occupy contiguous space and time.
 The advent of cheap mechanical reproduction of print (for the sake of brevity let's say the printing press) introduces a range of instrumentation that mediate between the author and the reader.
 Distance, time, and mediation weakens any notion of fidelity and authorial intent.
 At the very least, we know that editorial practices, publishing markets, and communication technologies introduce an element of noise into the original text.
 At worst, long-distance, asynchronous communication is susceptible to "man-in-the-middle" attacks, by which the content of communication is maliciously altered by a third party [@needham1978].

 Changing material conditions of textual transmission push against the familiar literary critical conceptual apparatus.
 For example, as mechanical reproduction